hartsfield/bolt/README.md

 Once a component is created, it must then be added to a `page` by specifying it in a template directive within that `page`.

-# What is the bolt program? `bolt` is a Go program for building web applications using the bolt architecture
+# What is the `bolt` program? `bolt` is a Go program for building `bolt apps`

-Bolt is not a third-party dependency, `bolt` is a Go program designed for rapid prototyping and development that generates the scaffolding for a web application using the `bolt architecture`.
+`bolt` is not a third-party dependency, `bolt` is a Go program designed for rapid prototyping and development, generating scaffolding and useful tooling for building web applications using the `bolt architecture`.

-NOTE: Bolt is under heavy development and is still alpha.
-At this time, bolt can be used to build single-page static websites, but in the future, bolt will be able to aid in the development of large dynamic websites, and also help generate code for forms and database models.
+NOTE: `bolt` is under heavy development and still alpha.
+At this time, `bolt` can be used to build single-page static websites, but in the future, bolt will be able to aid in the production of large dynamic websites.

 I'm already using bolt to build [TagMachine](https://github.com/hartsfield/machinetag), a dynamic social